initqp/somd_tutorials/3.active_learning_2/README.md

 somd -i training.toml
 ```
 After finishing this task, you will find the trained NEPs in the
-`training_iter_4` directory as usual.
-Here we plot the number of failed,
+`training.active_learning.dir/iteration_6` directory as usual.
+Here we plot the
-candidate and accurate structures with respect to the total training iteration
+number of failed, candidate and accurate structures with respect to the total
-number:
+training iteration number:

 ![number](assets/3.png "number of structures")

-From the above figure, we can find out that at the first training step, the
+From the above figure, we could find out that the number of failed and
-NEPs failed to describe nearly most all structures.
-And when the training set
-size raised to about 300, number of the failed structures was largely declined.
-Thus, it seems that our initial training set may be a little small, and
-increasing its size to about 300 may be a more optimal choice.
+candidate structures may not decrease monotonically during the active learning.
+As a result, using more training iterations with a relatively small
+`max_new_structures_per_iter` parameter could usually increase the
+convergence and stability of the training.

 ## Step 5.
 Perform the final training.
-We have already obtained a much more robust training set with 1000 structures
+We have already obtained a much more robust training set with 900 structures
-(the `training_step_2/training_iter_4/train.xyz` file) from the step 4.
-Now we
+(the `training_step_2/training.active_learning.dir/iteration_6/train.xyz` file)
-could use this final training set to train a better converged NEP.
-The `nep.in`
+from the step 4.
+Now we could use this final training set to train a better
-file in the `final_training` directory was prepared for this task:
+converged NEP.
+The `nep.in` file in the `final_training` directory was prepared
+for this task:
 ```
 type 5 C Cl H Na O